abshah/CLUMrdm2025/dm_in_cloud.md

-# Data Management in the de.NBI cloud
+# Data Management in the de.NBI cloud Part 1

 This assumes that you are familiar with the de.NBI cloud platform and have setup your account and ssh keys.
-We also assume that you are familiar with basic operations such as launching VMs, setting and containers.
+We also assume that you are familiar with basic operations such as launching VMs,volumes and containers.
+However, we will briefly also cover them.

 ## Section 1: Create a new VM